Kiiroo Onyx 2 review: A quieter, more powerful teledildonic device for men?

 Last month Kiiroo launched a successor to its Onyx masturbator, claiming that the new version is quieter, faster and longer-lasting than the original.
-We’re currently putting the full Kiiroo Onyx 2 review together, but in the meantime, here are some of our first impressions of the device.
-We’ve also got a Pearl 2 vibrator review on the way as well, so will be updating this Onyx 2 review with information on how well it works for couples too.
+And now, our full Kiiroo Onyx 2 review is ready…well, almost.
+But in the meantime, here are some of our first impressions of the device, with a more full review and additions to follow.

-At $219, it’s not the cheapest experience going (but that in turn as reduced the price of the original Onyx to $69) and works out only a little cheaper than the current best connected male masturbator available – the Fleshlight Launch.
+At $219 (correct at time of review), it’s definitely not the cheapest experience going (but that in turn as reduced the price of the original Onyx to $69) and works out only a little cheaper than the current best connected male masturbator available – the Fleshlight Launch.
 But is it any good?

 Kiiroo Onyx 2 review: Design